percona/pmm-doc/docs/dbaas/setting-up.md

     current-context: svcs-acct-context
     "
     ```
 5. Follow the instructions on [How to add a Kubernetes cluster](../dbaas/get-started.md#add-a-kubernetes-cluster) with kubeconfig from the previous step.

 ## Deleting clusters

-!!! note alert alert-primary ""
 If a Public Address is set in PMM Settings, for each DB cluster an API Key is created which can be found on the page `/graph/org/apikeys`.
 You should not delete them (for now, until [issue PMM-8045](https://jira.percona.com/browse/PMM-8045) is fixed) -- once a DB cluster is removed from DBaaS, the related API Key is also removed.

 For example, if you only run `eksctl delete cluster` to delete an Amazon EKS cluster without cleaning up the cluster first, there will be a lot of orphaned resources such as Cloud Formations, Load Balancers, EC2 instances, Network interfaces, etc. The same applies for Google GKE clusters.